marcobambini/gravity/README.md

 Gravity was supported by a couple of open source projects.
 The inspiration for closures comes from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language; specifically from the document <a href="http://www.cs.tufts.edu/~nr/cs257/archive/roberto-ierusalimschy/closures-draft.pdf">Closures in Lua</a>.
 For fibers, upvalues handling and some parts of the garbage collector, my gratitude goes to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.
 A very special thanks should also go to my friend **Andrea Donetti** who helped me debugging and testing various aspects of the language.

 ## Documentation
 The <a href="https://marcobambini.github.io/gravity/getting-started.html">Getting Started</a> page is a guide for downloading and compiling the language.
-There is also a more extensive <a href="https://marcobambini.github.io/gravity/index.html">language documentation</a> and an <a href="https://marcobambini.github.io/gravity/internals/index.html">internals book</a>, which is currently in progress.<br>
+There is also a more extensive <a href="https://gravity-lang.org">language documentation</a>.<br>
 Official [wiki](https://github.com/marcobambini/gravity/wiki) is used to collect related projects and tools.

 ## Community